An old problem revisited: biological control of toadflaxes

 What is this project doing?

 Following our research, the shoot-galling weevil Rhinusa pilosa, which specializes on yellow toadflax, was released in Alberta and British Columbia, Canada in 2014.
 It established and produced galls at all release sites and also overwintered successfully, but has not reached outbreak densities yet.
-In 2018, its release was also approved in the USA, and first field releases are planned for 2019 in Montana.
+In 2018, its release was also approved in the USA, and first field releases happened in 2019 in Montana.
 Testing with its sister species, R. rara, on Dalmatian toadflax has been completed and a petition to Canadian and US authorities will be submitted soon.

 Dr Andrew Norton, Colorado State University, USA